hellerve/blog/wip/Carp_Patterns_III:_Macros.md

 when do I use what?

 Dynamic functions are functions that run at compile time.
-They evaluate their arguments, which is contrast to macros, and they are untyped and interpreted, which makes them different from regular functions.
+They evaluate their arguments, which contrasts to macros, and they are untyped and interpreted, which makes them different from regular functions.
 Let’s look at an example:

 ```